 They found that specific regions in the frontal cortex (behind the forehead) and parietal cortex (top of the brain near the back of the skull) were important to both general and emotional intelligence.
 The frontal cortex is known to be involved in regulating behavior.
 It also processes feelings of reward and plays a role in attention, planning and memory.
 The parietal cortex helps integrate sensory information, and contributes to bodily coordination and language processing.

 "Historically, general intelligence has been thought to be distinct from social and emotional intelligence," Barbey said.
 The most widely used measures of human intelligence focus on tasks such as verbal reasoning or the ability to remember and efficiently manipulate information, he said.

-Listen to a podcast of Barbey describing this work."Intelligence, to a large extent, does depend on basic cognitive abilities, like attention and perception and memory and language," Barbey said.
+"Intelligence, to a large extent, does depend on basic cognitive abilities, like attention and perception and memory and language," Barbey said.
 "But it also depends on interacting with other people.
 We're fundamentally social beings and our understanding not only involves basic cognitive abilities but also involves productively applying those abilities to social situations so that we can navigate the social world and understand others."

 The new findings will help scientists and clinicians understand and respond to brain injuries in their patients, Barbey said, but the results also are of broader interest because they illustrate the interdependence of general and emotional intelligence in the healthy mind.